-The earliest settlement of the area now known as Zimbabwe goes back about 100 000 years.
-Since then the area has been home to many great kingdoms and states.
-Great Zimbabwe was famous for its large stone structures.
+The earliest settlement of the area now known as Zimbabwe goes back about 100 000 Years.
+Bambandyanalo is an Archaeological site in present-day Zimbabwe, just North of the Limpopo River.
+There are other Archaeological Landmarks known as: "the Hill Complex, the Valley Complex and the Great Enclosure".
+Since then the area has been home to many great Kingdoms and States such as, Great Zimbabwe which is famous for its large stone structures.
 Other kingdoms include the Mapungubwe, Mutapa, Rozvi and Ndebele.
-In the 1880s the country became a British colony, called Southern Rhodesia, which lasted until 1965 when the white minority declared independence from Britain to avoid having majority rule.
-After this the country was known as Rhodesia.
-In 1980 the country gained independence after a 15 year long Civil War.
+In the 1880s the country became a British Colony, called Southern Rhodesia, which lasted until 1965 when the white minority declared independence from Britain to avoid having majority rule.
+After this the Country was known as Rhodesia.
+In 1980 the Country gained independence, after a 15 year long Civil War.
 Zimbabwe has since 1980 been led by Robert Mugabe.

 Early History of Zimbabwe